mow09/logic/sudoku/README.md

 - [ ] `.pointing_pair()`
     - [ ] check pointing-paires to clean it
 - [ ] delete unused code and check comment code

+~~- [ ] implement n horizontals, m verticals and the superareas for it to have not just 9x9 sudokus~~

 - [ ] implement tests